-- The End-User Equipment must be a Refrigerated Cabinet (RC) as defined within the terms of the - Minimum Standards (Refrigerated Cabinets) Determination 2019.

-The RC must have an energy efficiency index (EEI) below 77 EEI, as calculated within the terms defined by ISO 23953-2.
+- 1. The End-User Equipment must be an integral Refrigerated Display Cabinet (RDC) as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 4.-The refrigerated cabinet must have an energy efficiency index (EEI) below 51 EEI, as recorded in the GEMS registry.

-The RC must be a registered product under GEMS and comply with the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2019.
+3. The refrigerated cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.